homan-uppu/writing/2-Essays/Winners take all.md

 - 1% of startups create most value.
 - 1% hold most of the world's wealth.

-We can't reverse or slow down this shift without slowing down our progress as a species.
-And we wouldn't want to do that.

-The gap between the best and the next best will rise sharply.
-The gap between the 2nd best and the 3rd best will rise as well, but less.
-You will only see more equality in ability and outcomes as you tend towards the mediocre.
+We're just getting started.
+The gap between the best and the rest will rise sharply.

 Winners will take all.
 - The top creators will capture most value.